mootools/mootools-more/Docs/Core/MooTools.Lang.md

 MooTools.lang event: onLangChange {#MooTools-lang:onLangChange}
 ---------------------------------------------------------------

 This event is fired whenever the language is changed for the user (for instance, from "usENG" to "ESP") or whenever the current selected language is updated with new data.
-It is intended to be used by classes so that they can update their language set whenever the language changes.

-### Example

-	Date.lang = MooTools.lang.get("Date");
-	MooTools.lang.addEvent("langChange", function(newLang){
-		Date.lang = MooTools.lang.get("Date");
-	});
-	//later
-	Date.lang.get('months'); //array of months
-	Date.lang.get('ordinal', 1); //returns "st" for "1st" - ordinal is a function, that takes the integer as an argument

 MooTools.lang Methods
 ====================